 Is That Promising New Technology Worth Investing In?

 We live in a word where technology seems to be advancing at a breakneck speed.
 It was not too long ago that flip phones were the latest in cellular technology.
 Now we have smartphones with apps powered by augmented reality.
 Some of the world’s largest companies, too, are tech businesses.
 Considering this environment, many new investors are rushing to invest in tech.
 Investing in tech is hardly limited to buying blue-chip tech stock like Apple or Google.
 Ambitious investors now prefer to focus on the Googles and Apples of the future and make billions, a la Peter Thiel.
 There are a number of tech buzzwords swirling around these days—Bitcoin and CRISPR for starters—tempting both new and experienced investors, but it’s worth it to sit back and ponder whether these investments would pan out as the hype makes us believe.
-The ultimate question boils down to this: is that new technology worth investing in?
+The ultimate question boils down to this: is that new technology worth investing in and check out more info here?

 Do You Understand the Technology in Question?